 The quality of food and drink in the Cote d’Azur is almost overwhelming.
 The imagery is as potent as any other gastronomic capital of the world.
-The region offers acres of rose-yielding vineyards, turquoise waters bursting with fresh seafood, market stalls which groan under the weight of shiny fruit and vegetables, and the best herbs in France.
+The region offers acres of rose-yielding vineyards, turquoise waters bursting with fresh seafood, market stalls that groan under the weight of shiny fruit and vegetables, and the best herbs in France.
 It is a place to indulge your every gastronomic desire – be it simple or sophisticated.
 Immigration and modern culinary techniques have varied the palate and added verve and exciting innovation to classical dishes, while Michelin-starred dining is almost ubiquitous in the region.
 The only price to pay for these endless indulgences is possibly your waistline.

 Bandol is a classic case in point.
-A relatively young appellation, created in 1941, Bandol now covers a multitude of wine styles and price points.
+A relatively young appellation, created in 1941, Bandol now covers many wine styles and price points.
 Its signature red blend relies heavily on Mourvedre, which thrives in the local hot climate, ripening to spicy, exotic elegance.
 The best Bandol reds are brilliant examples of local terroir merging with sophisticated winemaking: powerful, structured, and yet very fresh and balanced.
 Grenache also plays an important role, while the formerly ‘stale’ white wines are riding a wave of investment and experimentation.
-Oxidized and flat has been replaced with fruit-driven, fresh and elegant, with a dose of French barrique often adding structure and class.
-Of course, quality varies as in all regions, but we can promise you this – there is no shortage of excitement and innovation in 21st century Provence winemaking
+Oxidized and flat has been replaced with fruit-driven, fresh and elegant, with a dose of French barrique, often adding structure and class.
+Of course, quality varies as in all regions, but we can promise you this – there is no shortage of excitement and innovation in 21st century Provence winemaking.

 One of the best experiences wine lovers can enjoy while in Provence is actually visiting the beautiful Chateaux and vineyards, tasting top wines in historic cellars and picturesque tasting rooms.
 Imagine yourself sipping rosé in the sunshine while admiring the views of lavender and cypress-lined rows of vines, before sitting down with your hosts for a Provençal wine tutorial.
 Learn all about the region’s varied grape varietals, terroir, and local winemaking; walk through the vines